astrosites/astrosites.github.io/_pages/building-options.md

 Web development has a **huge** community around it and there is an enormous amount of material and code out there already that already implements what you want to implement!
 So do a google search before you start writing anything yourself.

-If you are interested in going this route, many people use [Gulp](https://gulpjs.com/) to manage and build their site as they edit the raw components of it.
+If you are interested in going this route, one option is use [Gulp](https://gulpjs.com/) to manage and build their site as they edit the raw components of it.

 # HTML5 Templates